fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 ## Ctrl+Macro Layer

-I use this layer for RGB underglow control, QMK Reset and Debug functions, as well as a few macros of frequently typed text.
-It would also have space for many more media keys I never use.
+This layer can control RGB underglow, QMK Reset and Debug functions as well as dynamic tapping term.
+It also has space for more media keys and personalized macros.

 TODO: Formalize definition and reserve space for user-defined macros